Balasubramanian-pg/Portfolio-Projects/Instagram VS Wallet/Read Me.md

 ## **Approach to Take**

 ### **1. Data Collection and Integration**
-   - **TikTok Data**: Use TikTok’s API to collect data on trending products, hashtags, and engagement metrics.
+   - **Facebook Data**: Use TikTok’s API to collect data on trending products, hashtags, and engagement metrics.
    - **Transaction Data**: Partner with banks or payment platforms to access anonymized purchase data.
    - **Resale and Return Data**: Scrape or integrate with platforms like eBay, Poshmark, and Shopify for resale and return data.
    - **User Surveys**: Conduct surveys to gather qualitative data on purchase motivations and regret.

 ### **2. Data Analysis**
    - **Trend Analysis**:
-     - Identify patterns in TikTok trends (e.g., peak popularity, decline).
+     - Identify patterns in Facebook trends (e.g., peak popularity, decline).
      - Correlate trends with purchase and regret data.
    - **Regret Analysis**:
      - Use machine learning to predict regret based on factors like price, trend longevity, and sentiment.